By Courtney Turner

 While Hana offers ample opportunities for rugged rainforest adventures, it’s often best to let a knowledgeable expert local guide lead the way.
-Kings Gardens Maui offers visitors the chance to experience the authentic side of paradise, including a two-hour walking tour through the dense jungle grounds of an exclusive estate along Maui’s north shore.
-See the untouched beauty of one of of Hana Highway’s first waterfalls, while learning more about the area’s beautiful flora and fauna, and sample several delicious chocolates in a remote cacao garden on their chocolate tour.
+You can take one of many Road to Hana tours and get the real feel of our island’s East side..
+See the untouched beauty of one of of Hana Highway’s first waterfalls, while learning more about the area’s beautiful flora and fauna, and more.
 Hot tip: When taking the road to Hana, it is good to wear long sleeves and long pants at most of the stops.
 In doing so, you’ll avoid the need for bug spray.

 #2 Family First

 Sure, you can hustle to make a living, climb the career ladder, but what’s the quality of your life and of your relationships?
 Walter raised 6 children on a flower farm in Hana, the sleepy town where everyone knows your name.
 For Walter, what was important was to be with his children while they were growing up.
 What is still important for him is family and relationships.
 Even during our trip to Hana, our bus driver disappeared just after he dropped us off at Travaasa Hana.
 Originally, the resort planned to include him in our fancy luncheon, but we found out later, he spent time with his aunt who lives in Hana.

 #3 Can We Share More?